threelogy/threelogy.github.io/_video/sde/jun--vanessa-matsunaga.md

 section-rank: 10
 ---
 Wedding SDE of Brazilian Japanese Model Vanessa to businessman Jun.
-For bookings, send us a PM or call us at +63 2 4344428
-Email: inquiry@threelogyvideo.com :)

 November 30, 2010

 Bellarocca, Marinduque

 There are tons of story to tell, but in the end, I decided to sum up everything (the couple, the island, the ceremony – everything!) in one word … BEAUTIFUL! :)andrew